Shah Jahan: Khusrau rebellion

-In 1605, his father succeeded to the throne, after crushing a rebellion by Prince Khusrau – Khurram remained distant from court politics and intrigues in the immediate aftermath of that event.
+In 1605, his father succeeded to the throne, after crushing a rebellion by Prince Khusrau.
 Khurram left Ruqaiya's care and returned to his mother's care.
 As the third son, Khurram did not challenge the two major power blocs of the time, his father's and his half-brother's; thus, he enjoyed the benefits of imperial protection and luxury while being allowed to continue with his education and training.
 This relatively quiet and stable period of his life allowed Khurram to build his own support base in the Mughal court, which would be useful later on in his life.

 Jahangir assigned Khurram to guard the palace and treasury while he went to pursue Khusrau.
-He was later ordered to bring Mariam-uz-Zamani who was his grandmother and Jahangir's harem to him.
+He was later ordered to bring Mariam-uz-Zamani, his grandmother and Jahangir's harem to him.

-During Khusrau's second rebellion, Khurram's informants informed him about Fatehullah, Nuruddin and Muhammad Sharif gathered around 500 men at Khusrau's instigation and lay await for the Emperor.
+During Khusrau's second rebellion, Khurram's informants informed him that Fatehullah, Nuruddin and Muhammad Sharif gathered around 500 men at Khusrau's instigation and lay await for the Emperor.
 Khurram relayed this information to Jahangir who praised him.

 Jahangir had Khurram weighed against gold, silver and other wealth at his mansion at Orta.